Last updated on: March 15th, 2023

 Daily Rest

-An employee is entitled to a rest period not less than 12 consecutive hours.
+An employee is entitled to a rest period of not less than 12 consecutive hours between two working days.
 In the case of shift work, the rest period may not be less than 8 hours between shifts.
 Labour Code of 2003, § 135.

 Weekly Rest